Support for Veterans

 - They will arrange to speak to the patient to help identify services and support and enable referrals to a range of military and non-military organisations.

-- The Veteran Champion can also involve other organisations such as Royal British Legion, SSAFA, Combat Stress, Help4Heroes and Veterans In the Community.
+- The Veteran Advocate and Champion can also involve other organisations such as Royal British Legion, SSAFA, Combat Stress, Op Courage, Help4Heroes, Veterans In the Community and Walking with the Wounded.

 NHS Transition, Intervention and Liaison mental health service (NHS TILS)